-PARK DEVELOPMENT FEES IN-LIEU
+PARK DEVELOPMENT IN-LIEU FEES

-For developments that require a specific standard of common open space for the use of residents in that development, one option some cities have introduced is the payment of a park development fee in-lieu.
+For developments that require a specific standard of common open space for the use of residents in that development, one option some cities have introduced is the payment of a park development in-lieu fee.
 This allows the developer to pay into a park development fund in lieu of providing the open space within the development itself.
 The fees must be related to the value of land that might have otherwise been dedicated.
 The funds must be held in a reserve account and expended on a parks capital improvement project within the original development's park service area.
 If the fees are not expended within five years, they must be refunded with interest.